tranducanhbk/WB_Net_config/README.md

                 "sudo_pass": 'cutetrang',
                 "netplan_file_config_path":"/etc/netplan/01-network-manager-all.yaml"
          }
-with if_name is ethernet interface name sudo_pass is pass woed of root account netplan_file_config_path is path to netplan config
+with if_name is ethernet interface name

+sudo_pass is pass word of root account

+netplan_file_config_path is path to netplan config

-Step 2: change mode of netplan config file to mode w/r by command sudo chmode 777 /etc/netplan/01-network-manager-all.yaml
+Step 2: change mode of netplan config file to mode w/r by command

+sudo chmod 777 /etc/netplan/01-network-manager-all.yaml

 Step 3: copy content of 01-network-manager-all.yaml in this repo and replace content in /etc/netplan/01-network-manager-all.yamlfile